Entity

 To set or replace component data for a multi-property component, we can pass

-the name of a registered component as the attr
+the name of a registered component as the attr, and pass an object of

-properties as the value
+properties as the value:

 // All previous properties for the light component will be removed and overwritten. |